Mandë Holford

-Mandë Holford is an Associate Professor in Chemistry at Hunter College with scientific appointments at the American Museum of Natural History and Weill Cornell Medical College.
+Mandë Holford is Professor of Organismic and Evolutionary Biology at Harvard University and Curator of Malacology in Harvard's Museum of Comparative Zoology.
+She was formerly a professor in chemistry at Hunter College with scientific appointments at the American Museum of Natural History and Weill Cornell Medical College.
 Her interdisciplinary research covering 'mollusks to medicine' spans chemistry and biology and aims to discover, characterize, and deliver novel peptides from venomous marine snails as tools for manipulating cellular physiology in pain and cancer.

 Education and career

 Holford received her BS in mathematics and chemistry from York College, City University of New York and her PhD in Synthetic Protein Chemistry from The Rockefeller University.
 She did her postdoctoral research at The University of Utah in the lab of Baldomero Olivera.
 She was also a Science & Technology Policy Fellow through the American Association for the Advancement of Science.
 During her fellowship she worked under Kerri-Ann Jones in the National Science Foundation's Office of International Science and Engineering.

 Research

 Holford summarizes her research interests as moving "from mollusks to medicine" for drug discovery and delivery.
 She and her research team extract peptides from venomous snails to identify possible treatments for pain and cancer.
 Her work takes an interdisciplinary approach, leveraging biochemistry, genomics, proteomics, evolution, and cell biology to isolate, identify, and characterize novel venomous peptides and devise drug delivery strategies.
 Research projects in her lab takes advantage of inventive tools from chemistry and biology to: (1) investigate the evolution of venom in predatory marine snails, (2) discover disulfide-rich peptides from a venom source, (3) develop high-throughput methods for characterizing structure-function peptide interactions, and (4) deliver novel peptides to their site of action for therapeutic application.